Actor, singer Olivia Newton-John dies at age 73

 "We ask that everyone please respect the family’s privacy during this very difficult time," Easterling said in a post to Newton-John's official Instagram and Facebook accounts.

-Newton-John starred in the 1978 blockbuster "Grease," with "You’re the One That I Want," a duet with John Travolta from the film's soundtrack, spending nearly six months on American music charts.
+Newton-John starred in the 1978 blockbuster "Grease," with "You're the One That I Want," a duet with John Travolta from the film's soundtrack, spending nearly six months on American music charts and selling more than 15 million copies.
+She also did a second collaboration with Travolta, starring with him in the 1983 film "Two of a Kind."

-The British-born, Australian bred star was a prominent figure on music charts with songs like 1981's "Physical" from the film "Xanadu" going on to become the No. 1 single of that decade, according to Billboard.

 Following news of her death, Travolta took to Instagram to honour his former co-star and friend.